yosamac/airquality/README.md

 ## CI/CD
 This repo has Continuous Delivery (in process) and Continuous Integration thanks to [github actions](https://github.com/features/actions).
 Every commit pushed to the `main` branch start up the jobs.

 ## Docker hub repository
 [Airquality repository](https://hub.docker.com/repository/docker/yosamac/airquality)

+## Authentication
+The API is not public anymore.
+How would you implement a mechanism to restrict and identify API's users?

+ -  I would implement an authorization service based on OAuth2 model, and then add a decorator to controller that it will makes requests to OAuth2 service to validate the user.
+This decorator should get the authorization_code fro request and validate it against authorization service.

 ## License